Sarah Swofford, PhD

 My name is Sarah Swofford.
 I am the Founding Director of USCB’s Center for Teaching and Learning for faculty, Associate Professor of Composition and Rhetoric, and the Writing Program Administrator.

-Over the last few years, my work in faculty development has grown to encompass not only our First-Year English courses, but teaching across the university.
+I spend a lot of time thinking and teaching about teaching.
 In my capacity as the Founding Director of USCB’s Center for Teaching and Learning, I support other faculty who want to continue to become more and more effective educators.
-I plan workshops and events, conduct observations, and facilitate all kinds of conversation about teaching.
+I plan workshops and events, conduct observations, offer resources, and facilitate all kinds of conversation about teaching.
 I love helping support faculty as they work to support USCB’s students.
+I also help brand-new teachers before they enter the classroom, through my classes that are required for English secondary education majors.
+In those classes, we learn English content like the history and structure of English, or how to teach writing, with special attention to how that content is important in secondary classrooms (and beyond!).

 As Writing Program Administrator (WPA), I facilitate curriculum development for First Year English and our minor and concentration in Professional Writing, and I help develop assessment plans so we can make sure students are learning what our faculty value most about composition and rhetoric.
 I also train and support our undergraduate writing center tutors, who are amazing!
 They must be prepared to offer tutoring for writing in every class at USCB, not only English courses, so we learn a flexible set of strategies that are undergirded by theories of composition pedagogy and rhetoric.
 It's a tall task, but they continually impress me with their maturity, care, and thoughtfulness.
 I love the time I spend with them, as we work together to troubleshoot and problem-solve the wide range of experiences that students bring to their tutoring sessions.
 Basically, I get to spend a lot of time with people who care intensely about making sure that students at USCB have the tools they need to be effective writers, and I get to help them do that really important work.